-Missteps at the early stage can trip up entrepreneurs at a later stage when getting ready to scale organically or through VC funding.
-This explains the need to surround yourself with trusted advisors having the necessary experience and skills to help take your business to the next level, no matter what the type of legal issue you could face.
+Missteps at the early stage can trip entrepreneurs up at a later stage when getting ready to scale organically or through VC funding.
+That's the reason why it is all the more important to surround yourself with trusted advisors and who have the experience and skills to help take your business to the next level, no matter what type of legal issue you face.